-Immune System Disorders like Lupus and Rheumatoid Arthritis can also cause lymph nodes to swell.
+Immune System Disorders like Lupus and Rheumatoid Arthritis can also cause nodes of the lymph to swell.

-Lupus: It is an immune system disorder in which the immune system attacks its own tissues.
+Lupus: It is a disorder in which the immune system attacks its own tissues.
 Inflammation caused by Lupus can affect various organs of the body like joints, kidneys, blood cells, brain and heart.

 Rheumatoid Arthritis: When the Immune system mistakes the linings of the joints as “foreign” elements like harmful germs, it attacks and damage these linings and cause painful swelling in the joints of hands and feet.
 It is called Rheumatoid Arthritis.

 These two diseases are autoimmune diseases.